schackoa/replacepathfromurlregex/readme.md

-# ReplacePathFromURLRegex a Traefik plugin
+# ReplaceURLRegex a Traefik plugin

 [Traefik](https://traefik.io) plugins are developed using the [Go language](https://golang.org).